loomnetwork/transfer-gateway-example/AddingAssets.md

 ## Vocabulary & Terminology
 * `loom network` will be referred to as `DappChain`
 * `DappChain` means (more or less) the blockchain where you're playing your game / interacting with your application.
 The idea is that on the DappChain (the loom network) you can play to your heart's content and then move assets out (to the ethereum mainnet) or in (_from_ the ethereum mainnet).
+* `mainnet` refers to your running ethereum network, not just literally the ethereum mainnet.
 ## Resources
 * Blog from loom on the [transfer-gateway functionalities](https://loomx.io/developers/docs/en/transfer-gateway.html)
 * [Reference implementation of transfer-gateway](https://github.com/loomnetwork/transfer-gateway-example)